mistval/match-tags/README.md

   </div>
 ```

+You can also pass a third argument to the extract function, an index to begin the search from.

 ## About

 I use this for a couple of specific applications, so it's not necessarily tested in corner cases and with bad markup.
-If it's not working how you expect, feel free to open an issue in the Github repo.
+If it's not working how you expect, feel free to open an issue in the GitHub repo.